adon-cloudcannon/landing-page-test/src/collections/posts/2021-09-01-getting-hugo-support-out-of-beta.md

 This was fine and dandy.
 Except of course, if your site was not built with Jekyll.
 If you expected this to work with your Hugo site your configuration dreams would be unceremoniously crushed.

-At the time, Hugo had no equivalent feature that we could extend (Hugo's near-equivalent [data cascade](https://gohugo.io/content-management/front-matter#front-matter-cascade){: target="_blank" rel="noopener noreferrer"} feature only came out very [recently](https://gohugo.io/news/0.86.0-relnotes/){: target="_blank" rel="noopener noreferrer"}), so we had to take matters into our own hands.
+At the time, Hugo had no equivalent feature that we could extend (Hugo's near-equivalent [data cascade](https://gohugo.io/content-management/front-matter#front-matter-cascade) feature only came out very [recently](https://gohugo.io/news/0.86.0-relnotes/)), so we had to take matters into our own hands.
 Our solution was to create a global `cloudcannon` configuration object.
 Now Hugo and Jekyll (and future SSG) sites can use the same collection-configuration:

 `_config.yml`\: